-The Summer Certificate in Business Fundamentals is not open to students declared in a major in the School of Business.
+The Summer Certificate in Business Fundamentals is not open to students declared in a major in the School of Business or the Certificate in Business.

 To declare students must have completed 12 credits in residence at UW-Madison and have earned a minimum GPA of 2.75.